orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l01SimpleActor/README.md

 The expression following ```==>``` sign is an *output expression*.
 It defines the number and values of output tokens which will be produced on each output port by each *firing* of the action.
 In this example ```Out: [a]``` is an *output expression*.
 It defines that exactly one token will be pruduced on output port ```Out```, and the value of that token will be ```a```.

 It is important to understand the difference between *input pettern* and *output expression*.
+In the input pattern the local variable ```a``` is daclared and assigned with the value of input token whenever action has just fired.
+The output expression uses that variable and send the value of ```a``` as a produced token to the output port at the end of the action firing.

 #### Running the examples